 6. Sustainability: Ensures ongoing operations of the community school.
 Ineffective Partially Effective Effective Highly Effective 6.1.
 A strategy for continuously strengthening shared ownership for the community school among school personnel, families, and community partners is in place.
 1 2 3 4 6.2.
 School personnel, unions, community partners and leaders, and families publicly celebrate successes, and advocate for community schools within their organization and across their community.
 1 2 3 4 6.3.
-A plan and process to sustain funding for the community school, including both the position of the community school coordinator and specific programs is in place.
+A plan and process to sustain funding for the community school is in place, including the position of the community school coordinator and specific programs.
 1 2 3 4 6.4.
-Principals and community partners work with the school site leadership team to prepare budgets with a view to helping sustain the community schools.
+Principals and community partners work with the Site-Based Leadership Team to prepare budgets to help sustain the community school.
 1 2 3 4 6.5.
 Community partners commit to a long-term relationship with the school, driven by student and school needs, and modify their organization and culture to support the community school partnership.
 1 2 3 4 6.6.
-Community partners help generate funding for programs that will be operated under the umbrella of the 1 2 3 4 community school.
-1 2 3 4
+Community partners help generate funding for programs that will be operated under the umbrella of the community school.
+1 2 3 4 Overall Rating 1 2 3 4

 7. Powerful Learning: Engages students as independent learners.
 Ineffective Partially Effective Effective Highly Effective 7.1.
 Teachers and community partners work together to provide a well-rounded and enriching core curriculum during and outside of the school day.
 1 2 3 4 7.2.
 Youth development principles, particularly an emphasis on student voice and choice, inform student learning and development strategies.
 1 2 3 4 7.3.
-Learning opportunities enable students to develop academic, social, emotional, health and civic competencies.
+Partners and educators receive professional development on youth development practices, so that learning activities include opportunities for students to develop academic, social, emotional, health, and civic competencies.
 1 2 3 4 7.4.
-Students have access to enriching summer learning experiences.
+Educators and community partners support transitions across grade levels, from early education through college and career.
 1 2 3 4 7.5.
 Students have access to supportive environments as needed before school and during school breaks.
 1 2 3 4 7.6.
 Learning experiences incorporate a focus on real world issues and enable young people to be problem solvers in their own communities.
 1 2 3 4 7.7.
 Learning experiences in community schools meet quality standards defined by specific program fields (e.g., after school, summer learning, service learning, project-based learning, common core).
 1 2 3 4 Overall Rating 1 2 3 4

 8. Integrated Health and Social Supports: Addressing barriers to learning.
 Ineffective Partially Effective Effective Highly Effective 8.1.
-Students and their teachers and families are knowledgeable about the services and supports that are available at, or through, school, including physical, mental, behavioral and emotional health.
+Students and their teachers and families are knowledgeable about the services and supports available at or through school, including physical, mental, behavioral, and emotional health services.
 1 2 3 4 8.2.
 Services and supports are proactive and culturally and linguistically relevant and responsive.
 1 2 3 4 8.3.
-Health and social supports and services respond to the needs of students, and families, and focus both on prevention and treatment.
+Health and social supports and services respond to the needs of students, and families, and focus on prevention and treatment.
 1 2 3 4 8.4.
 An interdisciplinary student support team, including specialized instructional support personnel, community partners, other school staff, and involving families where appropriate, develops and oversees a plan to respond to individual student needs.
 1 2 3 4 Overall Rating 1 2 3 4